-It’s Easter Monday – the sun is out, I’ve managed to drink tea in the garden for the first time this year, I’ve listened to the birds, inspected the tulip garpots and in between I’ve been working.
+It’s Easter Monday – the sun is out, I’ve managed to drink tea in the garden for the first time this year, I’ve listened to the birds, inspected the tulip pots and in between I’ve been working.
 Maybe it’s the promise that the sun brings, the unfurling of life that’s set my mind to thinking of competitions and submissions and not just in the UK.

 After The Manchester, last year, I vowed, ‘no more competitions,’ because although it’s great to be shortlisted, it’s stressful too.
 But when I saw the Raymond Carver short story competition I felt the sap rising.
 This is in part because fellow writers have been urging me to submit my stories set in Arkansas to an American literary magazine.
 It seems like a worthwhile plan, and the good thing about competitions or submissions is that they push you into improving your work and making it the best it can be.